FlorianGmz/FHouse/README.md

 - **Gained hands-on experience with Styled Components for the first time.**
 - **Learned to use lightweight libraries like React AOS, React Slick, and React Slideshow to enhance the user interface.**
 - **Improved my understanding of React Router DOM for efficient routing and data fetching.**
-- **Explored how to create a fake backend with JSON Server.**

 ## Conclusion

-I had a great time working on this project and learned a lot along the way.
+I had a great time working on this project.
 The project showcases my ability to create a stylish, functional, and user-friendly website with a focus on design and animation.
 I hope you enjoy exploring the FHouse Project as much as I enjoyed building it.

 Feel free to reach out if you have any questions or feedback!